-Impaired loans decreased \$7,433,000 between December 31, 2015 and December 31, 2016 and the specific allowance related to those impaired loans decreased \$1,737,000 between December 31, 2015 and December 31, 2016.
-The formula allowance related to criticized loans that are not impaired (including special mention and substandard) increased by \$14,000 between December 31, 2015 and December 31, 2016.
-The reduction in nonaccrual loans between December 31, 2015 and December 31, 2016 is, in part, attributed to \$638,000 in charge-offs during the period ended December 31, 2016.
-The level of "pass" loans increased approximately \$60,006,000 between December 31, 2015 and December 31, 2016, while the related formula allowance increased \$285,000 during the same period.
-The formula allowance for "pass loans" is derived from the loan loss factors under migration analysis.
-Due to improvements in economic conditions and credit quality, less reserve is required for pass loans.
+Impaired loans decreased \$1,389,000 between December 31, 2016 and December 31, 2017 though the specific allowance related to those impaired loans increased \$528,000 between December 31, 2016 and December 31, 2017 which was a result of payoffs throughout the year and the addition of newly identified impaired loans requiring specific reserves.
+The formula allowance related to criticized loans that are not impaired (including special mention and substandard) decreased by \$157,000 between December 31, 2016 and December 31, 2017 through overall credit quality improvements.
+The level of "pass" loans increased approximately \$29,907,000 between December 31, 2016 and December 31, 2017, while the related formula allowance decreased \$565,000 during the same period.
+The formula allowance for "pass loans" is derived from loss factors using migration analysis and management's consideration of qualitative factors.
+The formula allowance for "pass loans" declined due to net recoveries in recent years resulting in lower loss factors as compared to prior years.
+The unallocated reserve totaled \$1,256,000, or 13.6%, of the total ALLL at December 31, 2017.
+The increase in the unallocated reserve was a function of management's consideration of the inherent risks impacting the loan portfolio not reflected in the loss factors or qualitative factors.
+In evaluating the level of the unallocated reserve, management considered the Company's loan relationship and C&LD concentrations and its loss history relative to peers.